bcheung888/udacity-capstone/README.md

 ## Summary

-The following 3 models were attemped and each resulted in accuracy scores of >90%:
+The following 3 models were attempted and each resulted in accuracy scores of >90%:
 - K-nearest Neighbours
 - Random Forest
 - Support Vector Machine